 A new adventure on Mykonos Beaches

 Mykonos, located in the heart of the Aegean sea, offers couples, families, and solo travelers a variety of adventure on and off the shore.
-In fact, there is a beach of every type of traveler here.
+In fact, there is a beach for every type of traveler here.

 - Elia & Agrari Located on the southern coast of the island.
 Gay and nude friendly.
 The short walk (15 minutes) from Elia & Agari includes some stunning views of the Aegean.
 Bring comfortable shoes!